BigBang (South Korean band): 2007–2008: Mainstream popularity and Japanese debut

 On February 8, 2007, BigBang released their live concert album, The First / Real Live Concert, which sold 30,000 copies by the end of the year.
 They also began the Want You Tour in support of Since 2007, visiting five cities: Incheon, Daegu, Changwon, Jeonju and Busan.
 Their first extended play, Always (2007), marked several changes for the group.
 Though members had previously involved themselves with writing and composing, the group took more creative control over their music, moving away from their hip-hop roots.
 G-Dragon composed and wrote most of the tracks, including the lead single "Lies".
 The EP also saw the introduction of electronic music for BigBang.
 Receptions were fairly positive, most notably in regards to "Lies", which critics described as "through the roof".
 Released as the lead single, it became their first number one hit and the album sold over 120,000 copies.
 Topping music charts for six weeks, "Lies" went to become the first song to win the Song of the Month award from the Cyworld Digital Music Awards for two consecutive months, as well as gathering the highest monthly sales in Cyworld's history, with over 200,000 copies sold in September.

 Their second EP, Hot Issue, released in November of the same year, contained six tracks, all written by G-Dragon, who was also the album's producer.
 Hot Issue followed its predecessor's success: the lead-single, "Last Farewell", topped various charts, including the Melon chart for eight consecutive weeks, becoming the longest-running number one hit by a boy group.
 It also garnered the Song of the Month (Digital Music) Award from Cyworld.
 "Fool" and "But I Love U", other tracks from the EP, also ranked within the top 10.
-The digital success led Hot Issue's sales to be moved over 120,000 copies total in South Korea.
+The digital success led Hot Issues sales to be moved over 120,000 copies total in South Korea.
 They also staged their BigBang is Great concert, with tickets selling out in 10 minutes.

 Due to over-performing and exhaustion, several members were hospitalized, halting promotional activities.
 Despite this, their albums and singles were in high demand, causing the record company to reprint and repackage them for re-release.
 Riding on the success of their EPs, the group collected numerous awards, including Best Male Group and Song of The Year for "Lies" in the 2007 Mnet Asian Music Awards.
 They later received the Artist of the Year and Digital Record of Year awards from the 17th Seoul Music Awards.
 The group earned a total of ₩12 billion ($11.5 million) by year's end.